 Now, I am trying to migrate the git repository from a path to another, but doing "delete" and then "add" (with the same repository name and a different path) loses all the links between the commits and the issues that were made clicking "Add" in the commit's page in Redmine.

 Am I doing something wrong?

-RE: Change Repository URL without losing manual-added commit-issue references - Added by Vito Marolda almost 5 years ago
+RE: Change Repository URL without losing manual-added commit-issue references - Added by Vito Marolda about 5 years ago

 nobody else faces this kind of issue?